Health Incident Management System (HIMS)

 A. As the rollout of the system continues, more information on access and training will be provided through this website and through your regional Health Care Coalition.

 Q. What will happen to the data in Corvena?

 A. Depending on how the Advisory Group and department choose to manage the transition, elements such as facility data, user data, etc. will transition over to the new platform.
-Incident data, logs, and other infoamtion will NOT transition over.
-However, Juvare will maintain this data for a significant period of time should facilities need to access records for documentation purposes.
+Incident data, logs, and other information will NOT transition over.
+However, Juvare will maintain this data for a determined period of time should facilities need to access records for documentation purposes.
 This process will be determined throughout the transition period.

 Advisory Board Members

 |Rich Kelley||Mount Nittany Medical Center||Keystone|

 |Post Acute/Long Term Care|||||

 |Curt Fisher||Presbyterian SeniorCare Network||Northern Tier HCC|

 |Fallon Maggio||Bucks County Health Department||Southeast HCC|

 |Tom McElree||EMS West Regional Council||HCC of Southwest PA|